 What is Health Literacy?

-Health literacy is defined as the degree to which individuals have the capacity to obtain, process and understand basic health information and services needed to make appropriate health decisions.
-The concept of health literacy differs from literacy itself.
-Health literacy requires basic reading skills, but also the ability to understand oral communication, use numbers and math skills, understand how to navigate the health system on a basic level, as well as the ability to communicate with health care providers and their staff.
-These skills are imperative for patients to be able to do the following:
+Health literacy is the degree to which individuals have the capacity to obtain, process and understand basic health information and services in order to make appropriate health care decisions (Healthy People 2020).
+It requires basic reading skills and the ability to comprehend oral communication, as well as using numbers and math.
+It also entails knowing how to navigate the healthcare system and communicate with health care providers.
+These skills are necessary in order to:

-- Read and understand health insurance forms, informed consent, and public assistance applications
+- Comprehend health insurance forms, informed consent, and public assistance applications

-- Lack of knowledge and understanding about health conditions and services
+- Lack of knowledge and understanding of health conditions and services

 - Inability to implement appropriate self-care activities